The journey of wireless microphone technology began as an endeavor to untether performers and speakers…

 Why Singers Might Remove Their Earpieces During a Performance

-You’ve probably witnessed a singer or two pull their earpiece out in the middle of a performance.
+You’ve probably witnessed a singer or two pull their earpiece out during a performance.
 There are several reasons this might happen:

-It is important to never use just one earpiece, the stage sound will be so loud in the open ear, that the one in the other ear will need to be turned up to levels that are very dangerous for your hearing.
-For this reason many performers have microphones tha6t are dedicated to pick up audience sounds and only go to the IEM.
+It is important never to use just one earpiece.
+The stage sound will be so loud in the open ear that the one in the other ear will need to be turned up to levels that are very dangerous for your hearing.
+For this reason, many performers have microphones dedicated to picking up audience sounds and only going to the I E M.

 What Are Your Options for In-Ear Monitors?